BlueberryMC/MagmaCube/README.md

 A Minecraft that you can patch your own patches into the Minecraft.

-Based on MC 21w17a (snapshot for 1.17) currently.
+Based on MC 1.17-pre1 currently.

 ## Goal
 - Make it editable easily by everyone who wants to code Minecraft